VLAN and LAGG Setup

 Attention

 Do not use a bridge interface to connect multiple ports to the same switch as this will create a network loop.
-Use a Layer 2 Link Aggregation protocol like LACP instead.
+Use a Layer 2 Link Aggregation protocol (LAGG) with LACP instead.

 This guide will explain the best practice approach.
-Since switches from different vendors offer divergant configuration paths, only a guideline can be provided.
+Since switches from different vendors offer divergent configuration paths, only a guideline can be provided.

 Setup Overview